ErykDev/StockPricePredictionDL4J/README.md

 ### Training
 * If you wish to use your own data simply paste it into the project folder in csv format if you have a custom csv edit StockCSVDataSetFetcher.java
 * The project is using a csv data-format.
-See example [here](https://github.com/BadlyDrunkScotsman/StockPricesPredictionDL4J/blob/main/NSE-TATAGLOBAL.csv)
+See [example](https://github.com/BadlyDrunkScotsman/StockPricesPredictionDL4J/blob/main/NSE-TATAGLOBAL.csv)

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.